OneRaynyDay/oneraynyday.github.io/_posts/2018-08-30-Bighead-XNORNet.md

 {:toc}
 This article is WIP.

+_The opinions expressed in this post are my own and not necesarily those of my employer (i.e. don't fire me pls)_

 # Introduction

 Over the summer, I interned at Airbnb's machine learning infrastructure team, working on Airbnb's to-be-opensourced library called **`Bighead`**.
 Think Uber's `Michaelangelo`, in that it's an end-to-end machine learning framework, meant to wrap around most of your typical machine learning workflow, from data ingestion, to training, to hyperparameter selection, visualization, and finally deployment.
 When it becomes opensource, you can figure out the details for yourself.